jlumbroso/prog-exam-room-allocation/src/PE1.md

 * As you assign students to rooms (randomly) you could maintain an array that tracks how many are in each room, and avoid assigning students to rooms that are full.
 * Alternately, you could shuffle the list of students randomly; and then assign them using, say, the "round robin" approach.

 Either way would work, and you might also think of other strategies.
 Regardless, the details are up to you.
-Obviously if you implement this algorithm it should generally give different answers each time you run it on the same input, which could be done for example like this:
+Obviously if you implement this algorithm it should generally give different answers each time you run it on the same input.
+For example, try this a few times and check the outputs:

 ```
-java-introcs ZoomRooms random 3 < names5.txt
+% java-introcs ZoomRooms random 3 < names5.txt
 ```

 ## Finishing Up
-Don't forget to write and electronically sign the Honor Code pledge in the comment at the end of your Java file, before uploading it.
+Don't forget to write and electronically sign the Honor Code pledge in the comment at the end of your Java file, before uploading the final version.

-## After the exam
+## After the Exam

-This is optional enrichment, intended for you to think about after the exam is completed: *What are the relative benefits of the three algorithms described?* One factor to consider: in what scenarios could each algorithm leave an empty room; or one student alone in a room?
+This is optional enrichment, intended for you to think about after the exam is completed.

+*What are the relative benefits of the three algorithms described?* One factor to consider: in what scenarios could each algorithm leave an empty room; or one student alone in a room?
+Is one algorithm more or less efficient for handling large groups of students?
+What are the other tradeoffs?

+*New debugging strategy.* Notice in this exam we used a new debugging strategy that you may not have seen before.
+We made a function called `debug` that printed out the most important data from the program.
+You might like to use this idea to help you in future programming assignments.